 “So much for turning things around,” I muttered, my hopeful mood demolished with the news of an extra detention.
 I was perfectly fine with the one – that was deserved.
 But two?
 That’s just plain greedy.

-turn things around!
+“You can turn things around!
 So long as you make sure that these detentions are your last.
 That and you start making an effort in your classes, more specifically Charms.”

 I groaned at the thought of Charms class.
 For some reason, Professor Flitwick allowed me to take NEWT level Charms, even though I only got an A in my OWLs.
 Apparently, Longbottom managed to convince him in giving me another shot, feeding him some rubbish about me having potential.
 I would’ve much rather preferred to have dropped the class, but unfortunately for me, I needed the NEWT to become a Healer.